-SCI R 1325 (2000) SCR 1820 (2008) SCR 1888 (2009) SCR 1889 (2009) OP1 OP12 OP1, OP7, OP11, OP21 -
+SCR 1325 (2000) SCR 1820 (2008) SCR 1888 (2009) SCR 1889 (2009) OP1 OP12 OP1, OP7, OP11, OP21 -

-Of the monitored country-specific resolutions with language on Women, Peace and Security (174), 4% (7) refer to women's role in conflict prevention.
+Of the monitored country-specific resolutions with language on women, peace and security (174), 4% (7) refer to women's role in conflict prevention.
 This is 2% (7) of total resolutions monitored and analysed (432).
 These references are found in the peacekeeping mission mandate renewals of Côte d'Ivoire, Sierra Leone and Sudan.
-The language focuses on increasing women's involvement in the decision-making processes of conflict prevention, and stresses the importance of women's equal participation in all efforts to maintain peace and security.
+Language focuses on increasing women's involvement in the decision-making processes of conflict prevention, and stresses the importance of women's equal participation in all efforts to maintain peace and security.

-Graph: Security Council Resolutions by Country - Conflict Prevention/Gender References
+Security Council Resolution Graph by Country - Conflict Prevention